odessa2/IoTize/README.md

 # IoTize
-IoTize(.eu) - making IoT accessible to non-nerds
+IoTize(.eu) - a modular IoT application development kit

 This application is the result of my masters thesis project.